His Dark Materials: Setting

 The trilogy takes place across a multiverse, moving between many parallel worlds.
 In Northern Lights, the story takes place in a world with some similarities to our own: dress-style resembles that of the UK's Edwardian era; the technology does not include cars or fixed-wing aircraft, but zeppelins feature as a mode of transport.

 The dominant religion has parallels with Christianity.
-The Church (governed by the "Magisterium", the same name as the authority of the Catholic Church) exerts a strong control over society and has some of the appearance and organisation of the Catholic Church, but one in which the centre of power had been moved from Rome to Geneva, moved there by Pullman's fictional "Pope John Calvin" (Geneva was the home of the historical John Calvin).
+The Church (governed by the "Magisterium", the same name as the authority of the Catholic Church) exerts a strong control over society and has some of the appearance and organisation of the Catholic Church, but in which the centre of power had been moved from Rome to Geneva by Pullman's fictional "Pope John Calvin" (Geneva was the home of the historical John Calvin).

 In The Subtle Knife, the story moves between our own world, the world of the first novel, and a third world containing the city of Cittàgazze.
 In The Amber Spyglass, several other worlds appear alongside those three.